 Some of the flashiest and fastest kayaks on the market today are the pedal kayaks.
 While more expensive than their paddle counterparts, these pedal designs provide a nice combination of speed and stability with many outfitted with custom features for fishing as well.

-One of the bigger companies with a wide range of pedal models available is the California-based Hobie.
+One of the biggest companies with a wide range of pedal models available is the California-based Hobie brand.
 They offer several different designs in a variety of price ranges.

 - Paddle included with purchase